inchworks/picinch/docs/install-5-customise.md

 - browserconfig.xml
 - site.webmanifest

 You may also add any images you wish to include in customised templates. `site/images/filename` will be served as `static/images/filename`.
+These files are copied so large files, such as videos, should go in
+`/srv/picinch/misc`.

-### Other Configuration
+### Configuration Parameters
 The essential items are shown in docker-compose.yml.
 See [configuration.yml]({{ site.baseurl }}{% link configuration.yml.md %}) for the full set of options.

 [1]:	https://realfavicongenerator.net